zero-to-mastery/Animation-Nation/README.md

 # How to contribute

 If you've never forked a repository or made a pull request before, we recommend making your first one over at [https://github.com/zero-to-mastery/start-here-guidelines](https://github.com/zero-to-mastery/start-here-guidelines).
-That will count towards your total, and then you'll be ready to take on this challenge with your new GitHub skills!
+Then you'll be ready to take on this challenge with your new GitHub skills!

 A cool resource to learn about the fork workflow can also be found here - [https://www.atlassian.com/git/tutorials/comparing-workflows/forking-workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/forking-workflow)